Safety in China

 Serious and violent crime in China is infrequent, and although expats often fall victim to petty theft, especially in tourist hotspots and crowded marketplaces, it still isn’t commonplace.

 At face value there seems to be little that can be done to avoid these unfortunate realities, but adopting certain defensive behaviours is easy and beneficial.
 New arrivals should take routine precautions in larger cities by paying attention to their surroundings, being mindful of their belongings in public places, and staying away from poorly lit areas at night, especially if travelling alone.

 Expats should also be wary of the high levels of pollution, unregulated additives in food and reckless Chinese drivers.

 Pollution in China

 Food safety in China

-As the country’s population continues to mushroom, so do the number of local food producers attempting to cut costs by using illegal additives and unsafe food practices.
+As the country’s population continues to mushroom, so does the number of local food producers attempting to cut costs by using illegal additives and unsafe food practices.
 "Food scandals" emerge often, and while this should not discourage new arrivals from trying everything from dim sum to thousand year eggs, caution should be exercised.

 Only approach street vendors that always seem to be busy and, until a trusted local can vouch for its safety, avoid the charming but clearly dirty corner restaurant.
 It is also important to only purchase raw food that, at the very least, looks fresh and appealing.